 Said a different way...

-It ain't the things you don't know that get you in trouble.
-It's the things you know for sure... that just ain't so.
+It ain't what you don't know that get you in trouble.
+It's what you know for sure... that just ain't so.

 - Mark Twain

 Here is an extended article on how curiosity drives innovation: www.innovationbound.com/articles/how-curiosity-drives-innovation.

 The Wright brothers approached their dream of flying machines with an almost child-like curiosity.
 They built, and tinkered, and went on adventures, and when something didn't work they didn't quit and go back to their jobs.
 They just dusted themselves off, and got deeply curious as to why their machine didn't behave the way they thought it should.

 There are writings about their arguments where one brother took one position, and the other the opposite.
 Then, over the course of the argument they both found themselves fervently supportive of the brother's argument and opposed to their own original position.